-The aquatic flora and fauna occurring in the areas affected by the MGOPD should be described, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine and marine environments.
-The description of the fauna and flora present or likely to be present in the area should include (where appropriate):
+The aquatic flora and fauna occurring in the areas affected by the proposal should be described, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine environments.
+The description of the fauna and flora present or likely to be present in the area should include:

-- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area, and/or those in any associated lacustrine environment; - any rare or threatened species and its habitat; - aquatic plants; - aquatic and benthic substrate; and - habitat downstream of the project or potentially impacted due to currents in associated lacustrine and marine environments.
+- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area, and/or those in any associated lacustrine environment; - any rare or threatened species, particularly the dugong and its habitat; - aquatic plants; - aquatic and benthic substrate; and - habitat downstream of the project or potentially impacted due to currents in associated lacustrine environments.